My kids CAN’T yet swim the backstroke. They sometimes WON’T share their toys. And they DON’T chew their food well enough.

 Such situations can be helped to some extent through a ‘daily check-in’ system, which is just something to keep us mindful that we’re working on a particular ‘change project’.
 Think of a daily alarm on your mobile-phone.
 Or a 2-minute phone call to a supportive buddy or coach at a fixed time everyday.

-A practice-group (which can be renamed the mindfulness group here) can also help keep people.
+A practice-group (which can be renamed the mindfulness group here) can also help people.
 The work in this group will be about setting up personal cues for action (“when I feel impatient next time, I’ll take a mental breather”).
 And about deciding alternative strategies to handle situations (“…and I will ask myself, do I have enough data to reach this conclusion?”)

 Of course, people and their situations don’t fit into neat buckets.
 A manager may believe people respond only to fear, habitually throw his weight around the office and not even know other ways of dealing with people… that’s will, skill and habit all rolled into one.
 Try having him change his beliefs and behavior, and its a lot of patient work.
 But then, there have been successes.
 I know of a senior (read: know-it-all) sales professional who fits the above description.
 I clearly recall his 3-month journey…